suhlig/axum-github-oauth/README.md

 ## TODO

-- authorization by membership in a GH team
+- Allow customization of CONTACT
 - redirect to original URL if it is protected and a login had to happen